By Bay City News Service

 In 2003, two children lost their lives in an early morning East Palo Alto fire that began when their Christmas tree caught fire near an unscreened fireplace.

-Two years later, an Atherton man was killed when he returned home from his family's Christmas Eve celebrations and accidentally set fire to his clothing when trying to light his pellet stove.
+Two years later, Chief Schapelhouman notes, an Atherton man was killed when he returned home from his family's Christmas Eve celebrations and accidentally set fire to his clothing when trying to light his pellet stove.

-The live demonstrations addressed burning Christmas trees, candles, radiant heaters, fireplace fires, carbon monoxide poisoning, and other potential holiday safety emergencies.
+The live demonstrations -- which are scheduled for 11:30 a.m. today -- will address burning Christmas trees, candles, radiant heaters, fireplace fires, carbon monoxide poisoning, and other potential holiday safety emergencies, according to the fire district.

-Besides home safety scenarios, the demonstrations included two simulated school classroom fires to compare the performance of a classroom equipped with a sprinkler system to one without.
+Besides home safety scenarios, this year's demonstrations will include two simulated school classroom fires to compare the performance of a classroom equipped with a sprinkler system to one without.

-According to Chief Schapelhouman, the classroom simulation was designed to shed light on a state loophole that allows school districts to build new schools without sprinkler systems.
+According Chief Schapelhouman, the classroom simulation is designed to shed light on a state loophole that allows school districts to build new schools without sprinkler systems.

 The fire district is asking school districts across the state to voluntarily sign the pledge not to use this exemption.

-In July, an elementary school in San Jose sustained more than $10 million in damage after it was gutted by a fire believed to have been set by arsonists, Chief Schapelhouman said.
+In July, an elementary school in San Jose sustained more than $10 million in damage after it was gutted by a fire believed to have been set by arsonists, he said.

 That school, Trace Elementary, was equipped with neither sprinklers nor an automatic fire alarm system.